-- Press the Menu Select button directly below Optn. - 3 or to the required waypoint and press the Menu Select button directly below Se1.
+- Press the Menu Select button directly below Optn. - 2 or to Dist frm here and press the Menu Select button directly below Sel.
+The display shows a list of waypoints. - 3 or to the required waypoint and press the Menu Select button directly below Se1.